Department of English

 The number of TA’ships are given based on the number of qualified applications as well as the number of spaces available.
 The hiring committee usually selects between 8-12 new TAs per year.

 Knowledge and Abilities — To be eligible to teach in the Department of English, the candidate must be enrolled in a graduate degree program within the department and have courses in, knowledge of, and experience with literacy learning and the writing process.
 Students must be fully admitted to the MA or MFA program in the Department of English, in good academic standing, and be enrolled in at least 6 units during the semester or in two courses toward the degree.
 If the candidate is not a new student, s/he must demonstrate satisfactory progress toward the degree.
+Candidates must enroll in and pass English 270 (Seminar in Writing Pedagogy: Theory and Practice) by the date of appointment to a TA position.
 Candidates should also have the ability to relate well with others within the academic environment and have the ability or potential to learn how to instruct and evaluate students.
 Candidates should have evidence of satisfactory achievement in previous academic work and have strong letters of recommendation.
 Exceptions to these minimum qualifications may be granted at the discretion of the University.

-Preference may be given to applicants who have successfully completed courses in teacher preparation, such as English 131, English 132S, English 170W, Curriculum and Instruction 161, English 175T, English 270, English 181/281, and Linguistics 237, or similar teaching experience or training.
-In addition, preference may be given to those who have teaching or tutoring experience before applying for a TAship, but neither coursework nor tutoring/teaching experience is a prerequisite of employment.
+The Hiring Committee looks favorably upon applicants who have successfully completed courses in teacher preparation, grammar, rhetoric and writing studies, linguistics, creative writing form and theory courses (English 241, 243, 245) or teaching English as a second language.
+Such courses may include English 131 (Literacy Studies), English 132S (Rhetorical Grammar), CI 161 (Methods and Materials in Secondary Teaching), English 175T (Special Topics in Rhetoric and Writing), English 281/172 (Advanced Rhetoric and Composition), Linguistics 237 (Teaching Basic Written English).
+In addition, preference may be given to those who have teaching or tutoring experience before applying for a TA position, but neither coursework nor tutoring/teaching experience is a prerequisite of employment.

 Although the formula is technical in data, the beginning salary range for TAs (1) teaching 3-units is approximately $450 per/month, or $2,700 per semester; (2) teaching 6-units (maximum units a TA can teach in a semester) is approximately $900 per/month, or $5,400 per semester.
 The exact amounts are provided on the TA contract.